MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/linkedIn-learning.md

 The Power BI Connector is a specialized data connector designed and developed to establish a direct connection between Power BI and the LinkedIn Learning APIs.
 Through this integration, users can access essential insights and engagement metrics, including course completions, hours of content viewed, and active learning days.

-These insights can be aggregated based on various entities, such as individuals, groups, accounts, or content objects like courses and videos.
-By analyzing these metrics, organizations can effectively measure the impact and success of their learning and development initiatives.
+These insights can be aggregated, based on various entities, such as individuals, groups, accounts, or content objects like courses and videos.
+Organizations analyzing these metrics can effectively measure the effect and success of their learning and development initiatives.

 ## Capabilities Supported